 Personal data shall be processed fairly and lawfully.

 Personal data shall be obtained/processed for specific lawful purposes, and will only be used for the purpose for which it was collected.

 Personal data held must be adequate, relevant and not excessive.

 Personal data must be accurate and kept up to date, and every reasonable step will be taken to ensure any personal data that is inaccurate is erased or rectified without delay.

 Personal data shall not be kept for longer than necessary.

 Personal data shall be processed in a manner that ensures appropriate security of the personal data.

+Patient Rights

+The UK GDPR requires a high standard for consent and patients have the right to manage how their information is used and withdraw consent for sharing.
+Where a lawful basis for sharing other than consent is necessary, the practice will be able to explain the reasoning behind this.
+The following rights which are also explained in the Practice Privacy Notice:

+You have the right to request access to view or be given a copy of your medical record.

+You have the right to object to your medical records being shared with those who provide you with care (Summary Care Record SCR).
+However, if we do not share this information, other health professionals may not know important medical information about you, which may impact the care you receive.

+You have the right to object to your information being used for medical research and planning of health services (National Data Opt-Out).

+You have the right to object to your information being shared for any purposes other than your direct medical care (Type 1 Opt-Out).

+You have the right to have any mistakes corrected.

+You have the right to complain to the Information Commissioners Office (ICO).
+We would ask that you speak to the practice manager regarding your concerns prior to contacting the ICO.

 Employee Responsibilities

 All employees will, through appropriate training and responsible management:

-comply at all times with the above Data Protection Act principles
+Comply at all times with the above Data Protection Act principles.

-observe all forms of guidance, codes of practice and procedures about the collection and use of personal information
+Observe all forms of guidance, codes of practice and procedures about the collection and use of personal information.

+Ensure that wherever possible simple measures are taken to ensure data security including but not limited to: using pseudonymised data through initials/NHS numbers; encrypting emails; password protecting documents.

-understand fully the purposes for which the practice uses personal information
+Understand fully the purposes for which the practice uses personal information.

-collect and process appropriate information and the minimum required, and only in accordance with the purposes for which it is to be used by the practice to meet its service needs or legal requirements
+Collect and process appropriate information, collecting the minimum amount required, and only in accordance with the purposes for which it is to be used by the practice to meet its service needs or legal requirements.

-ensure the information is correctly input into the practice’s systems
+Ensure the information is correctly input into the practice’s systems.

-ensure the information is destroyed (in accordance with the provisions of the Act) when it is no longer required
+Ensure the information is destroyed (in accordance with the provisions of the Act) when it is no longer required.

-on receipt of a request from an individual for information held about them by or on behalf of immediately notify the practice manager
+On receipt of a request from an individual for information held about them by or on behalf of immediately notify the practice manager.

-not send any personal information outside of the United Kingdom without the authority of the Caldicott Guardian / IG Lead
+Not send any personal information outside of the United Kingdom without the authority of the Caldicott Guardian / IG Lead.

-understand that breaches of this Policy may result in disciplinary action, including dismissal
+Understand that breaches of this Policy may result in disciplinary action, including dismissal>

 Practice Responsibilities